-- During the semester, students receive marks for assessment items.
-The weightings for these assessment items are detailed on the unit outline. - The results of each assessment task are then added using the appropriate weighting to give an overall total score and z-score for the unit. - The overall z-score is then standardised or back scaled to produce the unit score.
-This score is the final unit score that is reported on the Daramalan College Semester Report. - 4.
+- During the semester, students receive marks for assessment tasks.
+The weightings for these assessment tasks are detailed on the unit outline. - 2.
+For each assessment task, the student's mark is converted to a z-score.
+The z-scores of each assessment task are then added using the appropriate weighting to give an overall z-score for the unit. - 3.
+The overall z-score is then standardised or back scaled (using historic parameters according to ACTBSSS policy) to produce the unit score.
+This score is the final unit score that is reported on the Daramalan College Semester Report and on the student's ACTBSSS Academic Record. - 4.
 For the first unit of Year 11 the final unit scores for each scaling group are calculated by standardising results to a mean and standard deviation that are derived from historic parameters.
 The parameters for each scaling group are set by the Assistant Principal Curriculum in accordance with ACTBSSS policy.
 The parameters are not necessarily the same for each scaling group. - 5.
 In subsequent semesters, the final unit scores in a scaling group are calculated by back scaling results to the mean and standard deviation of the previous semester's results.
 However, results of students who have withdrawn from the scaling group are not included in these calculations.